irrg/character-sheets/oedipus.md

 ## DESCRIPTION
 > Oedipus Jones is an incredibly superficial, incredibly attractive robodogman who looks at life like he judges book covers and DVD cases — by their covers.
 (He's not as dim as the Cat from Red Dwarf, but his awareness of how rediculously good-looking he is puts him in the same ballpark as the Cat, with a splash of Zoolander.)
 > His body style is largely like the Robodogman on page 33, but his dog breed is kuvasz but with a silver metalic sheen to his fur and a slight LED glow to his eyes, which he covers with large, opaque sunglasses.
 Some light escapes from behind the glasses and it looks COOL that way.
 He looks smug, happy and knows he's hot shit.
 > Oedipus wears the traditional North Gort Boomer tracksuit but got the 'Drive' Ryan Gosling scorpion embroidered on the back, and plastered the front with patches for his favorite things.
 He wears an oversized golden necklace of the  word 'VROOOM' on it in gold, with diamonds for extra bling.
-It doesn't look weird or oversized on his frame, but it definately draws attention.
+It doesn't look weird or oversized on his frame, but it definitely draws attention.
 > His hands are always covered in red driving gloves, night and day, asleep or awake.
-His index fingers are augmented but dont' reveal their purpose, in that they're laser "fingergunz".
+His index fingers are augmented but don't reveal their purpose, in that they're laser "fingergunz".
 Pew pew pew.
 > Oedipus carries a cricket bat as his main weapon.

 ## NOTES